rocket-pig/navcoin-webui/README.md

 OR:

 (2) `scp <navcoin node>:~/.navcoin4/.cookie .`
+- the webui will read from .cookie file and log you in just by pressing enter.

 - lastly and most importantly, forward a local port to your RPC port on remote navcoin node: